-Take advantage of staying so close to the Grand Canyon of the Yellowstone and hit the easy, 1.5-mile Brink of Lower Falls Trail first thing in the morning for a cool view from the top of Lower Falls.
+Take advantage of Canyon Lodge’s proximity to the Grand Canyon of the Yellowstone and hike the easy, 1.5-mile Brink of Lower Falls trail for a cool view from the top of Lower Falls.
 Then, zip over to the canyon’s south rim to take in the iconic view from Artist Point.
 If you go later in the evening, you might just miss the crowds at this popular spot.

-It’s impossible to see it all, but this epic week-long itinerary will leave you feeling pretty satisfied with your Yellowstone and Grand Teton National Parks vacation.
+It’s impossible to see it all, but this epic week-long Yellowstone and Grand Teton itinerary will leave you feeling pretty satisfied with your national park vacation.

 How far is the drive from Grand Teton to Yellowstone?